One Method to Solve all Stock Problems on LeetCode

 0 <= prices[i] <= 105

-, which was close to the base case of k = 0
+, which is close to the base case of k = 0

 is any positive integer, the handling of k

 becomes prominent.
-Let's write the code and analyze it as we go.
+Let's write the code and analyze the reasons as we go.

 dp[i][k][0] = max(dp[i-1][k][0], dp[i-1][k][1] + prices[i])